 - A Strategic Plan provides long-term (5 years) direction which is formally reviewed twice a year.

-- A Strategy Theme Map pinpoints the three themes which a company wishes to further over five years.
-Each theme would be strengthened by three strategic direction-giving Wildly Important Goals (WIGs) which would also cover 5 years.
+- A Strategy Map pinpoints the themes which a company wishes to further over five years.
+Each theme would be strengthened by two or three strategic direction-giving Wildly Important Goals (WIGs).
 Their supporting objectives would cover the short to medium term (e.g. 6 - 12 or more months).
-Heed the Law of Diminishing Returns and only place three company-wide WIGs on the map.
-(Few objectives and focus lead to 100% success.
-Many objectives lead to less or no success.)
-These three overarching WIGs obtain a specific meaning from the WIGS and their three objectives per WIG which each Business Unit develops in support of the company WIGs.
+Heed the Law of Diminishing Returns and only place a limited number of WIGs on the map.
+(Fewer goals and a sharp focus lead to 100% success.
+Too many goals and objectives lead to less or no success.)

-- The BSC Strategy Map would show the same three themes and their WIGs.
-This map differs from the previous one as its focus is the process level.
-Here the WIGs are placed under the appropriate process headings.
-Think-through the interaction and cause-and-effect relationships between the various headings.
-Think leads and lags.
-What must be done (leads) under the Learning and Growth Perspective and the Internal Business Perspective which will lead to results (lags) under the Client Perspective and the Financial Perspective?
+- The Balanced Scorecard would show the themes and their WIGs.
+The WIGs are placed under the appropriate Internal Business Process headings.
+Think through the interaction and cause-and-effect relationships between the various perspectives.
+Think "leads" and "lags".
+What must be done (leads) under the Learning and Growth Perspective and the Internal Business Process Perspective which will lead to results (lags) under the Client Perspective and the Financial Perspective?

 For instance, prior to introducing a new product, a period of study and research might be needed under Human Capital.
 Then move over to Innovation Processes.
 Here the detail of positioning the product, designing it, creating it, launching it, and testing it, would follow.
 Only afterwards would the new product move over to Operations Management Processes where it becomes part of the company's P&S offering.
 (Link what is being done under Innovation Processes to Client Management Processes and to marketing.
 Ensure that all departments and key people are drawn into the process: design, production, marketing and client management.)

-- The content of the BSC Strategy Map (the WIGs and their objectives) is worked out in detail on the Balanced Scorecard (BSC) on Excel.
+- The content of the BSC Strategy Map (the WIGs and their objectives) is worked out in detail on the Balanced Scorecard (BSC).

 A Strategy Map enhances strategy development.
 Its completion stimulates thinking and discussion.